chrysillala/nextjs-blog/README.md

   - Square brackets `[]` inside filename means dynamic routes in Next.js.
 You can catch all paths by adding three dots `...` inside the brackets.
 For example: `pages/posts/[...slugs].js`, this matches `/post/a`, but also `/post/a/b`, `/post/a/b/c` and so on.
   - To create 404 page, you can simply create `404.js` under `pages` directory like so, `pages/404.js`
 - API Routes

   - We can build API endpoint by creating file inside `pages/api`
   - You should not fetch an API Route from `getStaticProps` or `getStaticPaths`.
 Instead, write your server-side code directly in getStaticProps or getStaticPaths (or call a helper function).
   - `getStaticProps` and `getStaticPaths` will only run on server-side, it won't even included in the JS bundle for browser.

+## Migration to Node 20

+- add `engines` to `package.json`
+- update next and react versions before update next and react versions, there was this error `Error: error:0308010C:digital envelope routines::unsupported`